COVID-19 Status Update: Week of May 4th, 2020

-Upon entry to our offices, all patients and staff who enter the building are required to wash/sanitize their hands thoroughly.
-Our offices have ready access to hand sanitizers for the frequent use of patients, office staff, and caregivers.
+• Upon entry to our offices, all patients and staff who enter the building are required to wash/sanitize their hands thoroughly.
+Our offices have ready access to hand sanitizers for the frequent use of patients, office staff, and mandatory caregivers.

 Check in Symptomatic Screening: Procedure & Reschedule

 All patients will be required to verify, and will be screened upon check in, that they have been symptom free for the past 14 days.
 Any patient who has experienced symptoms associated with COVID-19 within the past 14 days will be required to reschedule their appointment and urged to stay home to prevent possible virus spread.
 Symptoms to watch for, and included in our check in screening: cough, fever, and shortness of breath.
 If you are unsure, reschedule.
-Patient’s temperature will be taken at check in.
-Any patient who holds a temperature of 99 degrees Fahrenheit or above will be asked to reschedule their appointment.

 Office Cleaning: Virus Killing Sanitation

-Throughout the day, our office is being cleaned, sanitized, and disinfected.
+• In addition, throughout the day, our office is being cleaned, sanitized, and disinfected.
 Frequently touched surfaces such as door handles, countertops, payment processing points, are thoroughly cleaned and sanitized on a regular schedule.
 We are following Center for Disease Control guidance, using cleaning products designed to kill virus germs.

 Resources – What Can Patients Do?

-Center for Disease Control COVID-19
+Center for Disease Control (CDC) COVID-19 Resources:

 World Health Organization (WHO) COVID-19 Resources: